huaminghuangtw/Evergreen-Notes/Permanent-Notes/intentional-living.md

 > _“You only live once, but if you do it right, once is enough.” — Mae West_

 > _“Life, if well lived, is long enough.” — Seneca_

+> _“We are not given a short life but we make it short, and we are not ill-supplied but wasteful of it.” — Seneca_

 > _“I don’t want to get to the end of my life and find that I just lived the length of it.
 I want to live the width of it as well.” — Diane Ackerman_